 - Vacuum regularly.
 You'll reduce the amount of dust and other pollutants released when you walk around.
 Invest in a quality vacuum with a HEPA (high-efficiency particulate air) filter, especially good at trapping even tiny bits of dust and dirt.

 - Take it outside.
 Painting, sanding, gluing — anything that generates particles, gases or other pollutants.
 If outside isn't an option, open a nearby window and add a fan blowing air out.
 Clean up after your project quickly and well.

 - Monitor your air quality.
-Devices like the Canary can monitor air quality, temperature, and humidity to help you understand how your home might affect your health.
+Devices can monitor temperature and humidity to help you understand how your home might affect your health.